Frederick Henry (bishop)

-Frederick Bernard Henry (born April 11, 1943) was the seventh Catholic Bishop of the diocese of Calgary, in the province of Alberta, Canada.
+Frederick Bernard Henry (April 11, 1943 – December 3, 2024) was the seventh bishop of the diocese of Roman Catholic Diocese of Calgary, in the province of Alberta, Canada.

 Biography

 Henry was ordained to the priesthood on May 25, 1968.
-He holds an M.A. in Philosophy from the University of Notre Dame and a licentiate in theology from Gregorian University in Rome.
-From 1973-1986 he served as associate professor of Theology and Philosophy at St. Peter's Seminary.
+He held an M.A. in Philosophy from the University of Notre Dame and a licentiate in theology from Gregorian University in Rome.
+From 1973 to 1986 he served as associate professor of Theology and Philosophy at St. Peter's Seminary.
 In 1986 he was appointed auxiliary bishop of London and titular bishop of Carinola, Italy.
 In 1995 he was installed as the fifth bishop of Thunder Bay, Ontario, and on March 19, 1998 he was installed as the seventh bishop of Calgary.
 He was granted early retirement as Bishop of Calgary by Pope Francis on January 4, 2017, due to health concerns.
 He served as the Apostolic Administrator of the diocese until the installation of his successor, William McGrattan, on February 27, 2017.
+He died in Calgary on December 3, 2024, at the age of 81.